chirag640/Salary-Calculator/readme.md

 ## About the Project

-Salary Counter is a personal time-tracking and salary calculator web app.
+Salary Calculator is a personal time-tracking and salary calculator web app.
 Log work sessions, manage leave, compute earnings by day/week/month, and generate simple invoices or exports.
 The project emphasizes clarity, a lightweight codebase, and a modern glassmorphic UI.

 This repository is a Next.js application with Tailwind CSS for styling, Radix UI primitives for accessible components, and a small set of utilities for time and salary calculations.